jamie-perkins-sp/single-spa-2025/README.md

 1. In a separaate terminal, run `cd root-html-file` then `npm start`
 2. Open your browser to http://localhost:4200/

-## Single-spa ❌
+## Single-spa ✅

 Uses a shell created with `npx create-single-spa` _without_ layout.
-Currently not working.

 1. In a separate terminal, run `cd single-spa` then `npm start`
 2. Open your browser to http://localhost:9000/

-Currently fails with:

-> Error: application 'app1' died in status LOADING_SOURCE_CODE: Unable to resolve bare specifier 'app1'
+Required modifications from create-single-spa app:
+- add script tag for zone.js
+- add script tag for system-js and use system-js import map
+- add entry point in webpack config for local modules

 ## Single-spa layout ❌

-Uses a shell created with `npx create-single-spa` _opting in_to layout.
+Uses a shell created with `npx create-single-spa` _opting in_ to layout.
 Currently not working.

 1. In a separate terminal, run `cd single-spa-layout` then `npm start`
 2. Open your browser to http://localhost:9000/